macloo/python_notes/grid_game/README.md

 * How to move a player on a grid with keystrokes; also, how to test whether the player's attempted move would take the character off the grid, and prevent that happening.
 This was very good to learn.

 * Recursion: Our tutor is using recursive functions, where I think I would have tried to use a while-loop instead.
-But it's interesting to see how the resursion is actually safe to use in these cases.
+But it's interesting to see how the [recursion](http://interactivepython.org/courselib/static/pythonds/Recursion/recursionsimple.html) is actually safe to use in these cases.